Are Savannah cats legal in your state?

 South Dakota: Legal

 Texas: Legal with certificate of registration.
+Need permits for hybrids in the following counties: Aransas, Guadeloupe, Harris, Kaufman, Lubbock, Mason and Ward.
 Illegal in the following counties: Bastrop, Bell, Bexar, Blanco, Burnet, Caldwell, Dallas, Denton, Hays, Lampassas, Lee, Milam, Montgomery, Tarrant, Throckmorton, Travis (includes Austin) and Williamson.

 Vermont: F1-F3 Illegal.
 F4 and beyond legal.